 - If you are using learning outcomes, you can change the colours of your scales in assignment configuration.
 Test and try out different schemes.
 You can turn off the progress bars if you need.

-- Use the comment to student within the subject specifications to describe the subjects objectives for the year.
-This gives individual insight to the students and guardians.
+- Use the comment to students within the subject specifications to describe the objectives of the subject for the year.